-By WANDA BURCH, Site Manager at Johnson Hall State Historic Site
+By WANDA BURCH, Site Manager at Johnson Hall State Historic Site.
+Reprinted with permission

 Laura Stewart generously typed this piece.
 She is searching for information on NOLAN families, who worked and resided in Johnstown.
 Their main occupations were as masons and construction workers; in fact, they built several of the brick houses in Johnstown.
 Most of the family resided on the north end of Johnstown in the vicinity of Decker, Matthew and Miller streets.
 Her grandmother was Alberta Pearl NOLAN, her father was William NOLAN.
 She is also looking for information on the name NELSON.
 This was her grandmother's mother's maiden name.
 Believed this family came from Berne, NY.

 Celebrated St. Patricks Day;

 (This article was printed in the Leader Herald, 03/17/97, pg.
 3)